-I spent some time using the calculator.
-Here's what I like about it:
+I spent some time using the Personal Capital calculator.
+Here’s what I like about it:

-- Automation: Unlike many retirement calculators, there’s very little information to enter.
-Once you’ve linked your investment accounts to Personal Capital’s Financial Dashboard, it has most of the data it needs to run its simulations
+Unlike many retirement calculators, there’s very little information to enter.
+Once you’ve linked your investment accounts to Personal Capital’s Financial Dashboard, it has most of the data it needs to run its simulations.

-- Monte Carlo Analysis: It doesn't just assume a set return on investments.
-Instead, it takes the investments you have, calculates the average return and beta (variability of the return), and then runs 5,000 hypothetical return scenarios.
-The result is a probability calculation on the likelihood that you'll have enough money in retirement.
+It doesn’t just assume a set return on investments.
+Instead, it takes your investments, calculates the average return and beta (variability of the return), and then runs 5,000 hypothetical return scenarios.
+The result is a probability calculation of the likelihood that you’ll have enough money in retirement.
 Mine was 93%.

-- Social Security: The calculator takes into account social security payments, and enables you to set the payments to specific amounts if you want.
+The calculator takes into account social security payments and enables you to set the payments to specific amounts if you want.

-To give you an idea on the graphics, here's a graph from my results:
+To give you an idea of the graphics, here’s a graph from my results:

 Customizing the Retirement Planner for Best Results